Our 1994 Class C Motorhome Renovation (for under $500!)

 Our 20-year-old Class C would serve as a home, workspace, storage unit, and film studio.
 Using DoItYourselfRV.com, we scoured every article on class C motorhome renovations to spark some ideas for our remodel.

-With a 29-foot rig and no slide outs, we needed to choose colors and updates to make the motor home feel more spacious and homey.
+With a 29-foot rig and no slide-outs, we needed to choose colors and updates to make the motor home feel more spacious and homey.

-How we renovated and transformed our motorhome for only $500Here was our grand plan for the Coachmen Leprechaun:
+Here was our grand plan for the Coachmen Leprechaun:

 Our other ideas included replacing all of our lights with LED bulbs and mounting a television, but then we looked at pricing and gave up on those dreams. $20 a lightbulb?
 No thanks.

+Look at all that white!
+The little spindles on what would become our spice shelf took forever!
 You don’t realize how many nooks and crannies are in your RV until you take a paintbrush to them.

 The aqua chiffon blue brightened our new mobile home even better than we could’ve imagined.
 Contrasted with the white cabinets, our tiny living area felt much bigger and happier, or as my husband says, “It feels like a traveling beach house.”